Visa and deportation controversies in the second Trump administration: Use of social media to identify potential deportees

-The administration is reportedly using an artificial intelligence "catch and revoke" program to scrape social media posts and identify students who allegedly support Hamas.
-A number of detained and deported activists have been targeted by doxing campaigns prior to their arrest.
+The Trump administration is reportedly using an artificial intelligence "catch and revoke" program to scrape social media posts and identify students who allegedly support Hamas.
+A number of detained and deported activists have been targeted by doxing campaigns before their arrest.

 On March 25, 2025, the state department issued a directive stating that visa applicants would be ineligible if their social media activity indicated that they were "advocating for, sympathizing with, or persuading others to endorse or espouse terrorist activities or support a designated foreign terrorist organization", and that similar activity could result in the revocation of existing visas.
-On April 9, 2025, the Department of Homeland Security (DHS) announced it will screen social media accounts for what it deems to be "antisemitic".
+On April 9, the Department of Homeland Security (DHS) announced it would screen social media accounts for anything it deems "antisemitic".

 Targeting of higher education

 The administration has focused its catch and revoke program on foreign students who have engaged in pro-Palestinian speech, characterizing them as pro-Hamas.
 The government plans to use its Student and Exchange Visitor Program to review institutions of higher education that have had significant pro-Palestinian protests, suggesting that it may decertify those institutions, making them ineligible to enroll student visa holders.
-Revocation of student visas also threatens a revenue stream for colleges and universities, with one senior Department of Justice official saying "That's one of their biggest cash cows, foreign students."
+Revocation of student visas also threatens a revenue stream for colleges and universities, with one senior Department of Justice official saying, "That's one of their biggest cash cows, foreign students."

-On April 8, 2025, in response to the large number of student visa revocations, Inside Higher Ed started tracking the number of known visa revocations for students and recent alumni, and mapping the colleges and universities reporting visa revocations.
-As of the morning of April 9, the tracker showed 419 students and recent alumni from over 80 institutions of higher education across the U.S. In many cases, immigration authorities have not notified the institutions of the reasons for the visa revocations.
+On April 8, 2025, in response to the large number of student visa revocations, Inside Higher Ed began tracking the number of known visa revocations for students and recent alumni and mapping the colleges and universities reporting visa revocations.
+As of April 9, the tracker showed 419 students and recent alumni from over 80 institutions of higher education across the U.S. In many cases, immigration authorities had not notified the institutions of the reasons for the visa revocations.

-On May 28, 2025, secretary of state Marco Rubio announced that the US would "aggressively revoke visas for Chinese students" and "revise visa criteria to enhance scrutiny of all future visa applications from the People's Republic of China and Hong Kong."
+On May 28, 2025, Secretary of State Marco Rubio announced that the US would "aggressively revoke visas for Chinese students" and "revise visa criteria to enhance scrutiny of all future visa applications from the People's Republic of China and Hong Kong."
 China's ministry of foreign affairs formally objected to Rubio's announcement.